Spinal Cord Stimulation for the Treatment of Pain

 Standard spinal cord stimulation (SCS; also known as dorsal column stimulation) delivers low-frequency electrical stimulation percutaneously into the epidural space of the spinal cord to block the sensation of pain for individuals with chronic neuropathic pain in the trunk or limbs.
 SCS has been proposed for a wide variety of chronic refractory pain conditions, including pain associated with cancer, failed back pain syndromes, arachnoiditis, and complex regional pain syndrome.
 An additional SCS modality is high-frequency spinal cord stimulation, which uses electrical stimulation at 10-kHz, and is sometimes referred to as HF-10 therapy.

 Spinal cord stimulation devices consist of implantable electrodes, a receiver/transducer, and a programmable transmitter that may be worn externally or may be fully implanted.
 An initial trial period of approximately 5 to 10 days is usually required, and if considered successful would be followed by implantation of the permanent spinal cord stimulator.
-Clinical trials typically define ‘success’ as a 45-50% or greater reduction in pain scores at the end of the 5 to 10 day trial period, even if that reduction was not sustained.
+Clinical trials typically define ‘success’ as a 45-50% or greater reduction in pain scores at the end of the 5-to-10-day trial period, even if that reduction was not sustained.

-Dorsal root ganglion (DRG) are located between spinal nerves and the spinal cord on the posterior root and play an important role in neuropathic pain perception.
+Dorsal root ganglion (DRG) is located between spinal nerves and the spinal cord on the posterior root and play an important role in neuropathic pain perception.
 Two examples of systems targeting the dorsal root ganglion have received approval or clearance from FDA.
 The Freedom® Spinal Cord Stimulator is a wireless injectable stimulator for treating chronic, intractable pain of the trunk and/or lower limbs.
 The device can be placed to target the spinal cord or dorsal root ganglion.
 The Axium® is an implanted system that delivers electrical stimulation to the dorsal root ganglion.

 POLICY